ifeasome/JavaScript_Password_Generator/README.md

     WHEN the password is generated
     THEN the password is either displayed in an alert or written to the page

-- The current password generator achieves a few prompts but is missing many of the criteria above.

 ## Credits
 1. Trilogy Education Services, a 2u, Inc. brand.